- Not attending classes or informing an instructor of an intent to withdraw does not constitute official withdrawal.

 - All relevant documentation which supports your case.
 This might include (but is not limited to) such documents as:

-- Students registered in a Faculty of Engineering and Computer Science program must submit to the Faculty Student Academic Services Office;
+- Students registered in a Gina Cody School of Engineering and Computer Science program must submit to the School's Student Academic Services Office.

 The Student’s Responsibility

 Once you register in a course(s) at the University, you become responsible for: